-The instructor is the single most important factor when determining the right school for your child.
+The Martial Arts Coaches & Instructor is the single most important factor when determining the right school for your child.
 There is no required accreditation programme for martial arts instruction so it is advisable to ask lots of questions.
 Don’t be too impressed by lots of fancy certificates and diplomas – they can be downloaded and “edited” and a plain cotton black belt costs $15 at the martial arts supply store.

 A good kids’ instructor needs to have plenty of patience and should be both entertaining and in control of the group.

 What is the grade of the Instructor?

 Experience and ability is more important than the actual grade so it is better to know how long the instructor has been training and teaching.

 Does the instructor belong to a bigger organisation?

 That’s a tough one.
 Some big organisations put a lot of restrictions on the instructor, setting standards that may not be attainable for his particular students and taking away the individuality of the instructor.
 Bigger is not always better.
 The best school has good instructors, happy students and is run professionally with good administration backing up the teaching.
 Admin is the backbone of everything so if you feel the person doing the administration (joining up procedures, invoicing, etc) is not very professional look for another school.

 Hugely important.
 EVERY instructor must have a Working With Children check.
 Ask the Principal before joining the school.